-The Audit Committee assists the Board of Directors in its responsibilities for the general oversight of the integrity of our financial statements and our financial reporting process, including our system of internal controls.
-Our independent registered public accounting firm, BDO USA, LLP ("BDO USA"), was responsible for performing an independent audit of our financial statements in accordance with the Public Company Accounting Oversight Board standards and to issue a report thereon.
-BDO USA also reported on its assessment of internal control over financial reported based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+The Audit Committee assists the Board of Directors in its responsibilities for the general oversight of the integrity of our financial statements and our financial reporting process, including our system of internal control over financial reporting.
+Management has the primary responsibility for the financial statements and the financial reporting process, including our system of internal controls.
+Our independent registered public accounting firm, Grant Thornton LLP ("Grant Thornton"), is responsible for performing an independent audit of our financial statements in accordance with the Public Company Accounting Oversight Board standards and to issue a report thereon.
+Grant Thornton also reports on its assessment of internal control over financial reporting based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Audit Committee monitors these processes.

-In the performance of its oversight function, the Audit Committee has reviewed and discussed our audited consolidated financial statements as of and for the fiscal year ended December 31, 2016 with management and with BDO USA.
-The Audit Committee has also reviewed and discussed BDO USA's report on its assessment of internal accounting control over financial reporting.
-In this context, the Audit Committee has discussed with BDO USA the matters required to be discussed by Auditing Standard 1301, "Communications with Audit Committees", issued by the Public Company Accounting Oversight Board.
+In the performance of its oversight function, the Audit Committee has reviewed and discussed our audited consolidated financial statements as of and for the fiscal year ended December 31, 2017 with management and with Grant Thornton.
+The Audit Committee has also reviewed and discussed Grant Thornton's report on its assessment of internal accounting control over financial reporting.
+In this context, the Audit Committee has discussed with Grant Thornton the matters required to be discussed by Auditing Standard 1301, "Communication with Audit Committees", issued by the Public Company Accounting Oversight Board.

-The Audit Committee has received from BDO USA the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with BDO USA its independence.
+The Audit Committee has received from Grant Thornton the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with Grant Thornton its independence.

-Based on its review of the audited consolidated financial statements and the various discussions noted above, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements as of and for the fiscal year ended December 31, 2016 be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016, for filing with the Securities and Exchange Commission.
+Based on its review of the audited consolidated financial statements and the various discussions noted above, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements as of and for the fiscal year ended December 31, 2017 be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, for filing with the Securities and Exchange Commission.